kennethrapp/embedbug/README.md

 	$EmbedBug->SetCachePath(realpath("path/to/cache"));
 	$EmbedBug->Cache(int $time)->*any of the above queries*

+**integration testing?**

+I've provided integration tests designed to be run in PHP's local server using phpunit, as opposed to making requests to remote URLS all the time.
+This is not the right way to do it but the right way would probably mean redesigning everything to fully mock Curl, DomDocument and DomXML and I really don't want to do that, so the "next best thing" to me is to run tests on a known data set.If you want to, you'll need to start the server and have the docroot point to tests/localhost like so:

+php -S localhost:8000 -t "tests\localhost"	(from within the tests directory)

+then you can run the test suite from another terminal.

-In the test folder you can find tests which cover each of the examples here.
+In the test folder you can find old tests which cover each of the examples here

 **known issues/to fix or ignore**